Rounak1234567/supreme-group-clone/README.md

 To ensure fast load times and efficient resource usage, the project incorporates several performance optimization strategies:

+- **Framer Motion for Animations**:
+  Integrated [Framer Motion](https://www.framer.com/motion/) for smooth, performant animations.
+Used it to animate content transitions, entrance effects, and UI interactions with fine-grained control, improving the user experience without sacrificing performance.

 - **Next.js `<Image>` Component**:
   Utilized for all image rendering to benefit from automatic lazy loading, optimized image delivery, and responsive sizing, significantly improving page performance and reducing Largest Contentful Paint (LCP).